holoviz/holoviz/doc/contributing.md

 conda install -c pyviz/label/dev "pyctdev>0.5.0"
 ```

-Once `pyctdev` is available and you are in the cloned panel repository, you can create a new virtual environment with the `env_create` *doit* command with the appropriate channels:
+Once `pyctdev` is available and you are in the cloned (e.g. panel) repository, you can create a new virtual environment with the `env_create` *doit* command with the appropriate channels:

 ```bash
 doit env_create -c channel1 -c channel2 --name=dev-env --python=3.x